Easy to fit and remove. It provides incredible performance and is perfect for heritage homes or high-rise buildings.

 Click on the heading below to reveal the information

 Staying warm is easy when you choose secondary glazing.
 With listed or heritage buildings, windows are often the weakest part of the building – as they let in cold draughts that can lead to problems like condensation.
+This can often lead to worse problems, such as mould growth.

 Single-paned glazing is not effective at blocking out external noise.
 Secondary glazing provides a remedy to this problem.
 If you live near an intersection, or your home faces on to a road, it’s a particularly attractive solution.

-Because secondary glazing is fitted internally, it prevents the aesthetics of a listed or heritage building from being disrupted.
+Because secondary double glazing is fitted internally, it prevents the aesthetics of a listed or heritage building from being disrupted.
 You won’t need to worry about harming the visual appearance of your property when you choose this option.

 Specific rules exist to protect listed buildings and those located within heritage sites.
 Although you can seek out like for like replacements, there’s no guarantee your application will be accepted – in which case you’ll need to start again.

 Secondary glazing is internal and, therefore, hidden.
 It is also extremely easy to remove without damaging the installation it is appended to.
 For this reason, it is normally seen as a permissible development.
+However, we always recommend double-checking with your local planning permissions just to ensure that it is definitely allowed to do.

 Contact Hertford Glass for further information about its secondary glazing.
 We can tell you more about the installation process and discuss guideline prices with you.